NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

 1. Generate one bundle per device
 2. Replace modules with device specific ones

-To achieve the first objective, it is going to be abuse the fact that the modified configuration is passed directly to webpack.
+To achieve the first objective, it is going to be abused the fact that the modified configuration is passed directly to webpack.
 The returned object will be replaced by an array.
 Each item of the array is going to be the configuration for each device.

 As regards the second, _DeviceModuleReplacementPlugin_ will do the trick.
 This plugin will be added to the original config.